 About 30 minutes before the end of baking time, score the ham (if you have not already).
 Place one whole clove in each intersection of your diamond pattern.
 Spoon your glaze over the ham.
 Return the ham to oven.
 Repeat glazing the ham, several times for a thicker coat.

-After ideal cook temperature has been met, allow ham to “rest” for 15-20 minutes before carving to retain juices.
+After ideal cook temperature has been met, allow the ham to “rest” for 15-20 minutes before carving to retain juices.

 Here are some quick “GLAZING” suggestions:

-- Mix equal amounts (approx. ¼ cup, depending on size of ham) of powdered mustard and brown sugar.
+- Mix equal amounts (approx. ¼ cup, depending on the size of ham) of powdered mustard and brown sugar.
 Sprinkle mixture over ham surface for the final 30 minutes of cooking.

-- Mix equal amounts (approx. ¾ cup, depending on size of ham) orange juice, and pear juice.
+- Mix equal amounts (approx. ¾ cup, depending on the size of ham) orange juice, and pear juice.
 Baste ham twice within the first 15 minutes of baking.

-- Mix equal amounts (approx. ¾ cup, depending on size of ham) of brown sugar and honey.
+- Mix equal amounts (approx. ¾ cup, depending on the size of ham) of brown sugar and honey.
 Brush sugar and honey mixture over ham during the last ½ hour of baking.